 In Ireland, you will be absolutely torn for places to visit.
 Having explored this country top to bottom, I thought I’d share my top places in Ireland you need to visit, for an adventure-packed trip.
 Perfect for a weekend away.

 This country has such impressive and unique scenery.
 Because of it’s size, everything is fairly accessible and seeing it all in a short space of time is completely achievable.
 So, whether you’re a tourist who wants to see the best Ireland scenery and attractions, or you’re a native looking for the perfect spot for your long weekend, here is my top 5 places to visit in Ireland.

-I’ve chosen these places, as they all have multiple attractions in a close radius.
+I’ve chosen these counties, as they all have multiple attractions in a close radius.
 Visit one place and tick off numerous Ireland Bucket list spots in the process!
 As long as you love the outdoors and exploring, there should be something here for you.

 Do you need to drive?
 Tips for visiting Irelands Must Visit Places

 All the places I’ve mentioned are great for a road trip.
 This is my favourite way to see Ireland.
 You can stop along the route as you please and don’t have to follow a strict schedule.
 Driving is by far the best way you can experience Ireland.

 However, you do not need a car to visit these places.
 Public transport and tour companies make it possible to experience the wilderness of Ireland without having to get behind the wheel.
 For instance, I advise checking out the links below for more information on planning your trip:

 - Irish Rail (Iarnrod Eireann) – You can view timetables and book tickets online.

 - Paddywagon Tours – Ireland’s most popular tour company, with loads of tours to choose from.